 Depending on the game, a round in a casino game show game might last anywhere from 30 seconds to several minutes.
 The host keeps everyone tuned in, and you need to have your bets placed in good time to qualify for the game.

-Just like in other live dealer games, if you win you get paid out immediately.
+Just like in other online casino dealer games, if you win you get paid out immediately.

-Even though every game lets you make your own unique decisions – just as if you were the sole contestant on a game show – live dealer game show games have been designed to allow as many people to play as they want.
+Even though every game lets you make your own unique decisions – just as if you were the sole contestant on a game show – online casino dealer game show games have been designed to allow as many people to play as they want.